SceneGate/Ekona/README.md

   - HMAC validation and re-generation when keys are provided.
   - Signature validation when keys are provided.
 - DSi cartridge:
+  - Filesystem: read and write `arm9i` and `arm7i` programs.
   - Header: read and write
   - Animated banner icons
   - HMAC validation and re-generation when keys are provided.
   - Signature validation when keys are provided.
-  - _arm9i, arm7i and digest generation not supported yet._
+  - _Digest hashtable generation not supported yet #12._
-  - _Modcrypt encryption and decryption not supported yet._
+  - _Modcrypt encryption and decryption not supported yet #11._

 ## Documentation